 - Indicate Mesh in Mesh Collider component (or in more suitable collider component);

-- Option: Add Asset Label for Prefab to convenient searching in Project View;
+- Option: Add Asset Label (ThrowingObject) for Prefab for convenient searching in the Project window.

 - Throw Object Forward in “Play Mode”.